bisforboman/exjobb/Work plan.md

 _Will be similar to the previous approach section except it will be rewritten to match the problem definition._

+The first step will be to conduct some theoretical studies to help properly define the WSNs I will be working with.
+This is to make sure nothing crucial will be missed when the implementation begins.

 ## Timetable